 The story of Domaine Violot-Guillemard begins at the beginning of the XXᵉ century.
 Joannès Faivre, a distiller at the time, took up winegrowing.
 His daughter Marie-Louise then took over the estate.
 She married Louis Violot, who died, and then Jules Guillemard.
 Today, Domaine Violot-Guillemard takes its name from Marie-Louise's two husbands.
 Over the generations, it has remained in the Violot-Guillemard family.
 Thierry Violot-Guillemard, grandson of Louis Violot, took over this Burgundy estate in 1980.
 In 2007, he bought out the other rightful owners.
 Since 2019, his son Joannès has been running the estate.

-Geographical location of the Domaine Violot-Guillemard
+Location of Domaine Violot-Guillemard

-The wines of Domaine Violot-Guillemard
+Domaine Violot-Guillemard wines